-You can now remove the 3 screws that attach the e-brake from inside of the seat base (we have no picture, but you’ll figure it’s pretty obvious)
+You can now remove the 3 screws that attach the e-brake from inside of the seat base (we have no picture, but you’ll see, it’s pretty obvious)

 The e-brake is not yet free!
-Remove the 4 nuts that attaches the metal plate to the seat base and trim the plate as shown to be able to remove it:
+Remove the 4 nuts that attach the metal plate to the seat base and trim the plate as shown to be able to remove it:

 Then, disconnect the e-brake electrical wire (at the red arrow)

 First, remove the grommet (rubber part in the seat base), then pull away the electrical wire

 The nut below is welded.
 We need to remove it, because we will use the hole that is under the nut.

 Make sure to catch all the metal chips!
 Those are evil!
 They will create rust spots in a short time!
 We used a bag and then vacuumed all over.